 The indirect nature of CBD’s effects have made it difficult for scientists to pinpoint its exact effects up to now, but many positive effects of this unusual phytocannabinoid are still being studied.

 The endocannabinoid system is closely interconnected with the nervous and immune system.
 Since CBD has been shown to boost just about every function of our cannabinoid receptors, it has far-reaching soothing and relaxing effects.

 The Endocannabinoid system as the greatest neurotransmitter system in the body.
 It lends a hand in seemingly just about everything, including: mood, memory, motor control, immune function, pain perception, appetite, sleep, and bone development.

 Four primary purposes of the endocannabinoid system include neuroprotection, stress recovery, immune balance, and homeostatic regulation.
 The last one is a fancy way of referring to a system that creates optimum energy balance in the body.

 Somehow, CBD seems to tap into this balancing system to produce its therapeutic effects.
 CBD is able to interact with cells in our bodies because the molecule has a similar composition to similar chemicals that the human body produces naturally, called endocannabinoids.

 It’s not often that a plant compound can make headlines over and over again.
 However, CBD is a phytocannabinoid with some amazing potential.

 In fact, CBD has only gained mainstream attention quite recently, after the family of one brave little girl decided to throw caution to the wind and speak out about medical cannabis.

 How CBD Works Topically

-When hemp oil is applied topically, it is absorbed directly through the skin.
+When CBD oil is applied topically, it is absorbed directly through the skin.
 Cannabinoid receptors are located throughout the skin, the body’s largest organ, making CBD a potential therapy for a range of conditions.
 Because it is applied right to trouble areas, the CBD hemp oil works directly where needed most.